Particular/Workshop.NServiceBus/exercises/06-b/README.md

 </nlog>
 ```

+Make sure to set the file properties of the .config-file to "Copy always".

 ### Step 5

 Run the Billing endpoint.
 You should now see Debug output in the console window.
 Also check the folder on `C:/logs` and see if it contains a file called `nlog-shipping-date.log`.